Fernack/server-side-rendering-react/README.md

-# Test práctico front-end.
-Server Side Rendering con React
+# Server Side Rendering - React

-## Stack tecnológico
+## Stack

-### Cliente:
+### Client:
 * HTML
 * React
 * Sass

-### Servidor:
+### Server:
 * Node >= 6
 * Express

-## Consideraciones
+## Considerations:
-* Usabilidad
+* Usability
 * SEO
 * Performance
-* Escalabilidad
+* Scalability

-## Comentarios generales
+## General comments
-> La idea del proyecto fue mantener el stack tecnológico requerido, es decir intentar no utilizar mas frameworks de los nombrados.
-Por lo que el uso de Redux, Nextjs, frameworks de presentación (Bootstrap, etc), entre otros, no fueron tomados en cuenta.
+> The idea of the project was to maintain the required technological stack, not to use more frameworks than the ones mentioned above.
+So the use of Redux, Nextjs, presentation frameworks (Bootstrap, etc), among others, were not taken into account.
-Se utilizó HTML y Sass puros, implementando Flexbox.
-Por otro lado el renderizado en el servidor era esencial para poder lograr SEO y Performance.
+Pure HTML and Sass were used, implementing Flexbox.
+On the other hand, server-side rendering was essential to achieve SEO and performance.

-## Pendientes
+## Remaining tasks
-> No pude resolver las categorías de los productos.
-Entiendo que me falta algun endpoint para poder serializar esa información.
-De todos modos realice un componente Categories que dado un array de categorías, el mismo las parsea y presenta la información en el front-end.
+> I could not resolve the product categories.
+I understand that I'm missing some endpoint to serialize that information.
+Anyway, I made a Categories component that, given an array of categories, parses them and presents the information in the front-end.